The Art Page

 I digress.

-At any rate, as soon as I was kicked out of Fletcher's class and, hit the hallway carrying my oil on panel, along came Abigail Watson, who was in her first year of teaching art and, in her early twenties.
+At any rate, as soon as I was kicked out of Fletcher's class, and hit the hallway carrying my oil on panel, along came Abigail Watson, who was in her first year of teaching art, and in her early twenties.
 She was on her way to Fletcher's room to borrow a box of erasers or, whatever...the next conversation went sort of like this:

 Abigail: Hi John.
 Wow, what's that?